olavea/olavea/content/blog/2024/05/16-grow-your-parenting-skills/index.md

 ## Match your skill-building methods to your personality type

+## Set up your skill-building sessions to fit your personality type

+## Structure your skill-building around your personality type

 What skill-building methods fit your personality type best?
 Would you agree knowing YOUR personality type might help?
 It's helped MY skill-building.
 So, for arguments sake let's say you've agreed to take this standard personality type test.
 The test is free and based on Myers Briggs.